The Old Man and the Lisa: Production

 The episode was based on a story idea pitched by David X. Cohen, although it was written by John Swartzwelder, who had written many of the Simpsons episodes that have environmental themes.
 This habit led to him being called the "conscience of the staff" despite being a "self declared anti-environmentalist."
 It was because of this that he was given such episodes, because the staff felt that he would give them just the right amount of sarcasm.
 In the original script for the episode, he described the recycling center as "a couple of hippies surrounded by garbage".
 Two alternate original titles for the episode were Cohen's "Lisa and Burns" and Swartzwelder's "Burns Goes Broke".

 The writers had wanted an episode where Burns becomes bankrupt and shows what Burns would be like as a person in the real world.
-The idea with the recycling plant was that Burns did not have any sort of evil plan, he just could not help being himself.
+The idea with the recycling plant was that Burns did not have any sort of evil plan and he just could not help being himself.
 Burns really was trying to change and this was reflected in the end when he tried to give Lisa her share of the profits, with Lisa refusing.
 Burns was drawn without his trademark scowl for this episode.
 The staff joked about this being a suitable series finale, due to the episode ending with Homer suffering from another heart attack after learning what 10% of Burns' $120,000,000 check really is.

 Professional wrestler Bret Hart guest starred in the episode as himself, and he was very insistent that he be shown wearing his pink wrestling outfit.
 He explained that "It's so cool to be part of a show that makes people laugh really, really hard."
 In a 2009 interview with The A.V.
 Clubs Dave Hofer, Hart explained that the reason why his animated counterpart sounds nothing like him was that initially, he was brought in to voice a generic wrestler.
 When Mark Kirkland realised how famous Hart actually was, he told Hart that if the artwork had not been started yet, he would be drawn in as himself.